Opentrons/opentrons/api/docs/v2/new_labware.rst

 Width
 ^^^^^
 Use :py:meth:`.Well.width` to get the width of a given well in mm.
-Width is defined as the distance along the robot's y-axis (front to back).
+Width is defined as the distance along the y-axis (front to back).
 This method only works with rectangular wells.
 If the well is not rectangular, the value returned will be ``None``.
 Use diameter (see above) for circular wells.

 .. code-block:: python